nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 </math>
 ```

-In the example, A is the base`<mprescripts>` marks where the prescripts begin.
+In the example, A is the base. `<mprescripts>` marks where the prescripts begin.
 - `<mi>A</mi>` is the base element.
 - `<mi>m</mi>` is a postscript subscript.
 - `<mi>n</mi>` and `<mi>p</mi>` are postscript superscripts.